Skip to main content

 MAX changelog

-This page describes all the changes in each version of the MAX platform.
+This page describes all the changes in MAX.

 See how to update MAX with magic.